istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 If you want to completely bypass Istio for a specific IP range, you can configure the Envoy sidecars to prevent them from [intercepting](/docs/concepts/traffic-management/) external requests.
-To set up the bypass, change either the `global.proxy.includeIPRanges` or the `global.proxy.excludeIPRanges` [configuration option](https://archive.istio.io/v1.4/docs/reference/config/installation-options/) and update the `istio-sidecar-injector` configuration map using the `kubectl apply` command.
+To set up the bypassing, change either the `global.proxy.includeIPRanges` or the `global.proxy.excludeIPRanges` [configuration option](https://archive.istio.io/v1.4/docs/reference/config/installation-options/) and update the `istio-sidecar-injector` configuration map using the `kubectl apply` command.
 This can also be configured on a pod by setting corresponding [annotations](/docs/reference/config/annotations/) such as